MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ---
 # Create and maintain a network installation of Visual Studio

-Sometimes an enterprise administrator wants to create a private installation point that contains Visual Studio files that can be [deployed to client machines within an organization](deploy-a-layout-onto-a-client-machine.md).
-Creating a private installation point is useful for situations where a user may have limited permissions, where the client machines may have limited access to the internet, or when an organization wants to standardize on a particular version of the developer toolset.
-We designed Visual Studio so that an administrator can both create and maintain a "layout", which is a private cache of Visual Studio files, that can be stored on an internal network share and can be made available on an organization's intranet.
+Sometimes an enterprise administrator wants to create a private installation cache (aka a "layout") that contains Visual Studio files that can be [deployed to client machines within an organization](deploy-a-layout-onto-a-client-machine.md).
+Creating a layout is useful for situations where a user may have limited permissions, where the client machines may have limited access to the internet, or when an organization wants to standardize on a particular version of the developer toolset.
+We designed Visual Studio so that an administrator can both create and maintain a layout and store it on an internal network share and optionally make it available on an organization's intranet.
 The layout serves as the source location for all Visual Studio files needed for both initial client installation and subsequent updates.

 The information on this page is grouped up into three main sections:

-* [**Create the layout**](#create-the-layout): describes how to create the layout with the correct product content, how to configure the client's default settings, how to store it on a network file share, and how to make it available if you want to host it on a webserver on your intranet.
+* [**Create the layout**](#create-the-layout): describes how to create the layout with the correct product content, how to configure the default settings, how to store it on a network file share, and how to make it available on your intranet.
 * [**Maintain the layout**](#maintaining-your-layout): information on how to best update the layout's product version, or modify the layout's product content, channel settings, installer version, and folder size.
 * [**Help and Support**](#get-support-for-your-network-layout): where to ask for help